Gairatganj

+Geography

+Gairatganj is located on 23°24′44″N 78°13′18″E. It has an average elevation of 508 metres (1669 feet).
+This city is situated on the banks of Bina river.

 Demographics

 As of the 2011 Census of India, Gairatganj had a population of 18,090.
 Males constitute 53% of the population and females 47%.
 Gairatganj has an average literacy rate of 71%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 65%.
 In Gairatganj, 25% of the population is under 5 years of age.

+Administration

+Gairatganj is a Nagar Panchayat city in district of Raisen, Madhya Pradesh.
+The Gairatganj city is divided into 15 wards for which elections are held every 5 years.

+Gairatganj Nagar Panchayat has total administration over 3,830 houses to which it supplies basic amenities like water and sewerage.

+Transport

+The nearest airport is Bhopal.roads connected it from Sagar, Raisen and Bhopal.
+Gairatganj is 55 km away from District Headquarter Raisen.
+464884 Pin Code of Gairatganj.